Ontario Highway 404: History

-Initial construction
+Early studies

 A freeway east of Highway 11 was planned as early as 1954, when the province extended Highway 48 south from Port Bolster.
 A large cloverleaf interchange was constructed with the Toronto Bypass, and plans formulated for a dual highway around the east side of Lake Simcoe, connecting with Highway 11 near Orillia or Gravenhurst.
 This route was dropped when Metropolitan Toronto began planning for the northern extension of the DVP in 1957, as subdivisions encroached upon Woodbine Avenue north of Highway 401.
 The six-lane expressway was to follow the alignment of Woodbine from its southern terminus at Lawrence Avenue to north of Steeles Avenue, where the Department of Highways (DHO) would continue the road as a "new King's Highway".

 In 1959, the DHO announced that they would construct and maintain the new route once the DVP was completed to Highway 401 and designate it Highway 404.

-The proposed route of the freeway was presented at a special delegation on December13, 1960 by Harold Barry, a representative of the department.
+The proposed route of the freeway was presented at a special delegation on December 13, 1960 by Harold Barry, a representative of the department.
+During this time Metro opened another section of the DVP from Lawrence Avenue to Highway 401 on November 17, 1966, followed by the section north of Highway 401 to Sheppard Avenue on March 1, 1967.
+As completed at that time, after passing Sheppard Avenue the parkway ended and transitioned to the two-lane Woodbine Avenue.